Joy-Division/KCEJ-Wiki/Common/Source/ReadMe.md

 ### Identifier Naming

-Outside of these issues, KCE Japan's programmers typically followed a common style, albeit with several breaks found throughout each codebase.
+Despite not being strictly enforced, KCE Japan's programmers did indeed follow a common style, albeit with several breaks found throughout each codebase.

 The following are the most notable patterns which are *mostly* kept consistent:
 - Local variable and structure names are written in ``snake_case``.
-- Global variables and structures names are written in ``PascalCase``.
+- Global variable and structure names are written in ``PascalCase``.
 - Structure type names, defines and enum members are written in ``ALL_CAPS``.
   - **Exception:** *beatmania APPEND 5thMix* uses the ``PascalCase_t`` as an alternate style for structure type names.
-- Functions names are either written in ``PascalCase`` or ``snake_case``, though most names use the former.
+- Function names are either written in either ``PascalCase`` or ``snake_case``, though most names use the former.
 Lower level system functions such as those belonging to the Multi-Task Scheduler use the latter.
   - Function names typically include a verb or imply some sort of action which helps to distinguish them from globals.
   - Functions belonging to a certain library/actor/etc. are prefixed with its short name. (e.g. ``GCL_GetByte`` is a part of LibGCL.)
   - Functions responsible for creating a new object, actor, etc. often begin with the the word "New" (e.g. ``NewSoundTest``).